Tylik M. McMillan

 Activist.
 Advocate.
 Global Leader.

-Tylik’s government affairs portfolio includes telecommunications/technolgoy, criminal justice, federal sentencing reform , ending racial profiling, equal employment protection , access to comprehensive healthcare, immigration, access to an affordable/quality education, womens rights, voting rights protection, housing, and other various issues that impact social and economic status, mobility, prosperity and empowerment of urban and under served communites.
+Tylik’s government affairs portfolio includes telecommunications/technolgoy, criminal justice, federal sentencing reform , ending racial profiling, equal employment protection, immigration, access to an affordable/quality education, voting rights protection, housing, and other various issues that impact social and economic status, mobility, prosperity and empowerment of urban and under served communites.

-Tylik under the leadership of Rev. Al Sharpton and Washington DC Bureau Chief Ebonie Riley helped organize the 2020 Commitment March on Washington that drew hundreds of thousands to Washington DC.
-Standing before a sea of protestors who converged at the Lincoln Memorial to demand an end to systemic racism, Tylik delivered an impassioned demand to get in google trouble quoting late congressman and civil rights icon John Lewis, reminding attendees that the fight is not just for ourselves, but for generations yet unborn.
+Tylik under the leadership of Rev. Al Sharpton and Washington DC Bureau Chief Ebonie Riley helped organize the 2020 Commitment March on Washington that drew over 200,000 to Washington DC.
+Standing before a sea of protestors who converged at the Lincoln Memorial to demand an end to systemic racism, Tylik delivered an impassioned demand to get in good trouble quoting late congressman and civil rights icon John Lewis, reminding attendees that the fight is not just for ourselves, but for generations yet unborn.

 Tylik is a member of Phi Beta Sigma Fraternity Inc. and member of the Virginia Civics Advisory Council.
-Alongside his work Tylik has been featured in the Washington Post, New York Times, Wall Street Journal, CNN, BBC World News, BET, among other global, national and local outlets.
+Alongside Reverend Al Sharpton, Tylik is a Thursday co-host of the nationally syndicated daily radio show Keepin’ It Real.
+His work Tylik has been recognized as a 2020 Bloomberg 50 One to Watch, featured in the Washington Post, New York Times, Wall Street Journal, CNN, BBC World News, BET among other global, national and local outlets.
 Tylik wishes to inspire other young people to get involved and make civic engagement the new norm, not exception.